 The duration of a softball game is varied as games last for a set number of 7 innings.
 A typically game will last ~1-2 hours depending the duration of each innings.
 Matches are interspersed with periods of high intensity efforts and periods of low intensity standing or waiting in the stands.

 In Australia, the domestic competition season is played over Spring and Summer.
 Therefore, players are often exposed to extended periods of challenging hot and humid environmental conditions.
 Recreational teams typically to play one match per week – usually on a weekend.
 During major competitions, a tournament format may be used whereby players compete in several matches over a number of days.

-Softball is typically played of over the summer months.
-Although softball is predominately played by women (~75% of players in Australia are female), both men and women can play the sport.
-Players can start from as young as 5 or 6 years old, in modified games that introduce softball-specific skills through fun game based activities, and continue to play through to Masters level.
+In Australia, softball is predominately played by women (~75% of players in Australia are female), however, both men and women can play the sport.
+Players can start from as young as 5 years old, in modified games that introduce softball-specific skills through fun game based activities and continue to play through to elite levels.

-Each individual’s fluid requirements vary according to sweat rate, training or match duration and intensity, temperature and humidity.
-Athletes should take a drink bottle to training and matches to take advantage of opportunities to sip on fluids during the session.
-For more information see the Fluid in Sport factsheet.
+Each individual’s fluid requirements vary according to sweat rate, training or match duration and intensity, temperature and humidity but players should aim to start every session well hydrated and top up fluid intake to replace sweat losses over the session.

 Eating before competition

 Softball players should begin each game well-fuelled and hydrated.
 It is important to remember that game-day nutrition is impacted by the quality of weeklong fueling.